thachp/use-cqrs/README.md

 ### Examples

-Write two classes for Query and QueryHandler classes.
 Each query, command, and event must have its corresponding handler.
+Below are example of classes for query and its handler.
+Validation decorators can be used to perform field validation.
+Services classes could also be injected into the handler.

 ```typescript
 import { IQuery, IQueryHandler, Injectable } from "@thachp/use-cqrs";